 There are more poses named after animals in this sequence than there are in the jungle!
 One of the most powerful poses is the eagle.
 It stretches and aligns the shoulders and hips, the supportive joints of the body holding strong, like the four corners of the world.
 The point of the pose is to contract certain areas, restricting blood flow for a time, then as you release the pose, your circulation flushes in, nourishing all of the stabilizing joints.
 I feel powerful as I stand calmly after this pose, serene and focused like an eagle.

 As I move into needle, grounding into the floor, I get distracted.
 My body is leaning forward, one leg stabilizing me, the other in the air.
 The skin on my belly hangs down, like a sack of potatoes, or better yet, a deflated, wrinkled, leathery balloon.
 A delightful sight now, but in my past was an utter nightmare to me.
 Something that I felt belonged only on Elm Street.
-Something that had me feeling so bad about who I was, as if I was a monstrous murderer, all because I had a little too much skin.
+Something that had me feeling so bad about who I was, all because I had a little too much skin.